Tenth Acre Farm

-Borage is a useful herb with delightful blue-purple flowers.
-Here are six reasons to grow this cousin to comfrey in the permaculture garden.
+Borage is a useful herb known for its delightful blue-purple flowers.
+As a cousin to comfrey, it also provides numerous benefits in a permaculture garden.

 This page may contain affiliate links.
 Please read my disclosure for more info.